NabiKAZ/Instagram-API-wiki/FAQ.md

 You are opening the scripts via a web server/web browser, and your web server has disabled error-display, so instead of showing what is wrong with the code/your settings, you get a blank/generic Error 500 HTML page.

 We do not recommend running any scripts via a web browser.
-This library is made for command line usage in a terminal (by running the script like a command line program, as `php yourscript.php`).
+[It is very dangerous](#can-i-run-this-library-via-a-website).

 However, it is possible to fix your bad web server configuration, by enabling error reporting on the server via either php.ini, or via adding a command like this (if your PHP config allows the `ini_set()` command) to the top of your script (above all other commands):